surfer-rfid/surfer-rfid.github.io/index.md

 Typically, UHF RFID is used when precise identification is needed at a distance.
-While computer vision is increasingly used for this purpose, privacy concerns and lack of repeatable external identifiers means that UHF RFID is still valuable in several key market segments.
+While computer vision is increasingly used for this purpose, privacy concerns and lack of repeatable external identifiers mean that UHF RFID is still a competitive option in several key market segments.

 # Are there other types of RFID?